TriticeaeToolbox/PHGv2/cluster-snprelate/README.md

 <h2>SNPRelate IBS then MDS</h2>
 <li>SNPRelate R package
 <li>snpgdsIBS: Identity-By-State (IBS) - calculate the fraction of identity by state for each pair of samples
-<li>cmdscale: Classical Multidementional Scaling, also known as principal coordinates analysis
+<li>cmdscale: Classical Multidementional Scaling (MDS), also known as principal coordinates analysis
 <br><br>

 <h2>Can market class be used to cluster data?</h2>